JojiAce/TheCatBouncer/readme.md

 ## Roadmap

 - Fixing poor performance caused by the current pipeline bottleneck.
+- Re doing it from Scratch

 ---